How To Negotiate Salary 2023 – The Ultimate Guide

 Possible strategies

-A large publisher wants to cut on personnel costs: they have sent a letter to all their writers that the profit % per sold book from now on, drops from 20% to 15%.
+A large publisher wants to cut on personnel costs: they have sent a letter to all their writers that the profit % per sold book from now on, will drop from 20% to 15%.

 What to do?